CDLUC3/mrt-doc/endopoints/storage/presign-obj.md

 ## Positional Paramaters
 - :node - storage node id
-- :object
+- :object (ark)
 - :version - optional

 ## URL Parameters
-- format: (zip|tar|taggz) default is zip
+- format: (zip|tar|targz) default is zip
 - content: (producer|full) default is all

-## Request Headers
+- assemble-node: node to use for object assembly (if other than default)

-- [ ] Is any session/user information needed?
+  - this would allow Dryad to have a unique retention policy

 ## Actions

 - Generate token (uuid)
-- Is assembly area S3 or cloudhost (Pairtree in Docker)?
+- Determine assembly node/bucket
 - Create object assembly metadata
   - size-bytes
   - timeout
   - key
   - format
-- If S3?
+- If S3 compatible?
   - Create empty object using token
   - Set Object Metadata fields
 - If Cloudhost?